-Stretching for nearly 4,900 miles from west to east, between Victoria, British Columbia and St. John’s, Newfoundland in Newfoundland and Labrador, Canada is a massive country with unique and diverse landscapes.
+Stretching for nearly 4,900 miles from west to east, between Victoria, British Columbia and St. John’s, Newfoundland, Canada is a massive country with unique and diverse landscapes.
 Its terrain includes everything from lush islands and driftwood-strewn beaches to sparkling lakes, wide-open prairie, and soaring mountains.
 When it comes to bucket-list experiences, it’s truly unrivalled, with many opportunities to check off adventures of a lifetime.
 Thrill-seekers will find plenty to satisfy here but there are many ways to enjoy a relaxed holiday whilst immersing yourself in the spectacular scenery too.

 These epic options provide something for everyone, from an exciting cruise to iconic road trips, an internationally renowned rail journey, and immersion into the cultures of world-class cities.
 With plenty of flexibility through independent touring, you can make it as relaxed or as active as you like.